hendrikboom3/rackettown/README.md

 matcher.rkt is the beginning of a rule formalism for a plot calculus (still nly a vague concept)

+* Ideas toward plot generator
+  * actors
+  * traits
+    * ambitious
+    * is a thif
+  * Possessions
+    * life
+    * a knife
+  * actions

+* e.g.
+  * Bob has knife
+  * John is a thief
+  * therefore John has a knife

+TODO: Have a look at Crusader Kings 2 the lecher puritan (inhereht plot conflict)

 ren.rkt is likewise a beginning -- currently it describes quests -- the kinds of things that are often quested for in fantasy games and novels.
 No, I really don't know where this is going.
-Thta's the point of doing this.
+That's the point of doing this.

 And I hope the attribute mechanism in door will eventually expand to being able to talk about map regions instead of doors an windows.
 This will need much experimentation.